buildkite/on-demand/agent-composer/README.md

 This instantiation of the kaniko stack configures kaniko to use `ecr-login` when pushing images to the AWS Elastic Container Registry for this account.
-N.B. while the Docker configuration will use `ecr-login` to authenticate to ECR, you must use a task role with permission to push to the ECR repository you want to use, otherwise the image push will fail.
+N.B. while the Docker configuration will use `ecr-login` to authenticate to ECR, you must schedule this task definition with a task role with permission to push to the ECR repository you want to use, otherwise the image push will fail.

 To give your Buildkite Pipeline somewhere to push and store an image, instantiate a copy of the kaniko builder stack.
 This sub-stack creates an ECR